 Phoenix 98623 Revolution Cycle Pro II Exercise Bike Price

 This is a middle of the range spin bike that has a good size flywheel for a natural riding experience.
 It is well constructed from steel and compares favorably with bikes that cost up to twice as much in giving you a good workout experience.
-It can vary in price at times but you should be able to get this for under $500 with free shipping.
+It can vary in price at times but you can get with free shipping.

-This was the case when I checked on Amazon (it does change depending on availability and season) and you can check if that is still the case by clicking here: Phoenix 98623 Revolution Cycle Pro II Exercise Bike
+This was the case when I checked on Amazon (it does change depending on availability and season) and you can check if that is still the case and available by clicking here: Phoenix 98623 Revolution Cycle Pro II Exercise Bike

 The Phoenix 98623 gives a good stable riding experience so you can workout as hard as you want without unsteadiness.
 It comes with the standard problems for these bikes, of an uncomfortable seat and toe clip pedals.